cert-manager/website/content/en/docs/contributing/contributing-flow.md

 > Note: If you are simply looking for _troubleshooting_ then you should post
 > your question to the community `cert-manager` [slack channel](https://slack.k8s.io).
-> Way more people read this channel than GitHub issues, your issues will be guaranteed
+> Many more people read this channel than GitHub issues, it's likely your problem will
-> to be solved quicker using Slack.
+> be solved quicker by using Slack.
 > Please also check that the bug has not already been filed by searching for key
 > terms in the issue search bar.